-No, you cannot trademark a font.
+Can you trademark a font?

 If you are a graphic designer who has created a specific font, that particular font is considered to be the product that you are offering.
-Trademarks do not cover specific products, but rather the way that those products are branded and portrayed to the product’s users and consumers.
+Trademarks do not cover specific products, but rather the way that those products are branded and marketed to the product’s users and consumers.

 A product’s name serves to differentiate the product from other products available in a particular market, therefore a font name should distinguish it from other available fonts.
-A font’s name must be unique and distinct in order to qualify for the protections of a trademark.
+A font’s name must be unique and distinct in order to qualify for the protection of a trademark.